clintbellanger/heroine-dusk/README.md

 * The visual art for Heroine Dusk is released under CC-BY-SA 3.0, with later versions permitted.
 * The music is by Yubatake (CC-BY 3.0). http://opengameart.org/users/yubatake

+## Trademark

+"Heroine Dusk" is a trademark name.
+The above licenses do not grant you the use of this trademark.

+Heroine Dusk refers to the game as I have created it.
+If you modify the game's content, it's acceptable to say your derivative work is "based on Heroine Dusk" but you may no longer call it "Heroine Dusk".

+You must not misrepresent yourself as the creator of Heroine Dusk, especially for commercial purposes.

 ## Thanks

 * Justin Jacobs for contributing the Options menu (WTFPL license) https://github.com/dorkster